artsy/artsy.github.io/_posts/2017-01-22-Swift-at-Artsy.md

 # What are Artsy's apps?

-Eigen specifically is an app where we taken JSON data from the server, and convert it into a user interface.
-It nearly always can be described as a function taking data and mapping it to a UI.

-{% expanded_img /images/emission/eigen.svg %}

 We have different apps with different trade-offs.

+[Eigen][eigen] is an app where we taken JSON data from the server, and convert it into a user interface.
+Each view controller can nearly always be described as a function taking data and mapping it to a UI.
 [Eidolon][eidolon] (our Auctions Kiosk app) which contains a lot of Artsy-wide unique business logic which is handled with local state like card reader input, or unique user identification modes.
 [Emergence][emergence] is a trivial-ish tvOS app which has a few view controllers, and is mostly handled by Xcode's storyboards.

+{% expanded_img /images/emission/eigen.svg %}

 Eigen is where we worry, other apps are limited in their scope, but Eigen is basically the mobile representation of Artsy.
 We're never _not_ going to have something like Eigen.